 Bioindustrial Innovation Canada (BIC) is a not-for-profit business accelerator based in Sarnia, Ontario, Canada.
-It was established in 2008 with $30 M in total funding ($15 M from the National Centres of Excellence’s (NCE) Centre of Excellence for Commercialization and Research (CECR) program, $10 M from the Government of Ontario’s Ministry of Research and Innovation and $5 M from the County of Lambton Community Development Corporation (CLCDC).
+Established in 2008 with a $30 M in total funding ($15 M from the National Centres of Excellence’s (NCE) Centre of Excellence for Commercialization and Research (CECR) program, $10 M from the Government of Ontario’s Ministry of Research and Innovation and $5 M from the County of Lambton Community Development Corporation (CLCDC).

 BIC is focused on enabling Ontario and Canada to become a global leader in converting renewable resources, such as agricultural and forestry by-products and residues, into value-added bioenergy, biofuel, biochemical and biomaterials for use in a wide range of commercial applications along the chemistry value chain to advanced manufacturing (autos and aerospace).